Home

 Wireless Terminology

-Frustrated with all of the wireless terminology, acronyms, and jargon?
-Even for those in working, living, and breathing in the wireless industry, understanding and keeping up with all of the lingo out there is challenging.
-So try not to be too hard on yourself if you come across a wireless term or acronym that that means nothing to you!
+Are you frustrated with all of the wireless terminology, acronyms, and jargon?
+Even for those of us working, living, and breathing in the wireless industry, understanding and keeping up with all of the lingo out there is challenging.
+So try not to be too hard on yourself if you come across a wireless term or acronym that means nothing to you; you're not alone!
+Wireless Acronyms

-The following table is a list of common wireless terminology that hopefully you'll find useful in helping you better understand the industry, or simply help you along as you read articles, reviews, or talk to friends.
-I'll be updating this page regularly as terms evolve, and providing more detail for each term, so feel free to check back regularly.
+The following table is a list of common wireless terminology that will definitely help you to better understand the industry, or simply help you along as you read articles, reviews, or talk to friends.
+I update this page whenever I come across a new term, so definitely check back regularly.

 If there's a wireless term or acronym that you think is missing from the following wireless terminology list, please feel free to use the form below to submit it for inclusion on this page.